risha002/Perf1/let_const_var.md

 myFunction();
 ```
-- **Update and re-declare:** var variables can be updated and redeclared within the same scope.
+- **Update and re-declare:** within the same scope, var variables can be updated abd re-declared.
 ```ruby
 var x = 15;
 #re-declare the var variable